GiDHome/gid_smart_wizard/README.md

   * v: Value of the item.
 It's the default value.
   * type: As a html input, we can define item types:
     * integer: v must be an integer, and the wcb package will prevent user to insert any strange character.
 It will be displayed as a ttk::entry.
     * double: v must be an double, and the wcb package will prevent user to insert any strange character.
 It will be displayed as a ttk::entry.
+It can contain:
+      * units: String that will be displayed next to the entry, to inform about units.
     * string: v can be anything.
 It will be displayed as a ttk::entry.
     * label: v can be anything.
 It will be displayed as a ttk::label.
     * combo: v can be one of the options defined in values.
 Mapping to a html component, a combo is like a select.
 It will be displayed as ttk::combobox.
 It must contain: